influxdata/docs.influxdata.com-ARCHIVE/CONTRIBUTING.md

 * Sign the [CLA](https://www.influxdata.com/legal/cla/)
 * Submit a pull request
 * Earn the respect, admiration, and eternal love of the entire InfluxData community

+### Security Vulnerability Reporting
+InfluxData takes security and our users' trust very seriously.
+If you believe you have found a security issue in any of our open source projects, please responsibly disclose by contacting us at security@influxdata.com.
+More details about security vulnerability reporting, including our GPG key, [can be found here](https://www.influxdata.com/how-to-report-security-vulnerabilities/).